 Is Brute Force anti-American?
 Fixing the ‘broken’ system is presented as hopeless, and outraged rebellion is put forward as the measure of a man’s dignity.
 The implication is that society in general is as rigged as the rotten prison.
 The hysterical, apocalyptic tone is anything but constructive.
 This one goes in the ‘outraged ode to chaos’ file.

 The Production Code was put on the defensive by Brute Force’s depiction of martyred prisoners and corrupt authority figures, but producer Hellinger fought against censor interference.
-The explosive finale lived up to the film’s title, and more.
+The explosive finale lives up to the film’s title, and more.
 Perhaps the only weakness is Richard Brooks’ occasional overwritten dialogue, that tilts toward preachy solemnity.

 Separated from the mainland by a moat-like water channel, Westgate Prison is a hotbox of injustice ready to explode.
 The ineffectual & apologetic Warden Barnes (Roman Bohnen) has left the prisoners under the authority of the fascist-minded Captain Munsey (Hume Cronyn).
 Munsey derives pleasure from physical and psychological torture, as seen when he drives inmate Tom Lister (Whit Bissell) to despair with lies that his wife on the outside has filed for divorce.
 Realizing that a further disruption will lead to Barnes’ dismissal and his promotion, Munsey agitates to encourage the prisoners to attempt a breakout.
 Hard-bitten inmate Joe Collins (Burt Lancaster) leads his cellblock in doing just that, allying with the prisoners’ unofficial boss Gallagher (Charles Bickford).
 They plan a two-pronged attack on the machine-gun tower guarding the gated bridge to freedom.
 Little does Munsey know that he’s loosing a rage too powerful to be controlled.